Shabana25/M2-2019/notebooks/assignments/assignment_1/README.md

 # Further process and dates

-* You will receive an upload link on peergrade.io by .10.209 morning with concrete instructions.
+* You will receive an upload link on peergrade.io by 09.10.209 morning with concrete instructions.
-* The notebook upload is also due 10.10.2018, 11:55pm.
+* The notebook upload is also due 11.10.2018, 11:55pm.
 Delays are not accepted.
-* On latest 11.10.2018, you will recieve an invitation to peergrade your fellows exams on peergrade.io.
+* After the upload deadline, you will recieve an invitation to peergrade your fellows' exams on peergrade.io.
 You will be asked for the evaluation of 3 peer-assignments is part of the assignment and mandatory.
 * The peergrade evaluation is due 16.10.2019, 11:55pm.
 Delays are not accepted!